kamwithak/.py/README.md

 # ☆ py snippets ☆ #

+Interfacing with the official FitBit Web API to extract & visualize personalized smartwatch data : *fitnessGrapher.py*

 Flask-based backend for a user-registration/database system using MySQL & Bootstrap : *app.py*

 Internet crawler that downloads images and image URL's based on query : *getPictures.py*